Wings on Wheels

 Every car on every highway is an unwitting sermon.
 And then they named one Genesis.

-One of the newest luxury brands on the road.
-Rising to prominence right now, in our lifetime.
-Look at the emblem — wings forming the shape.
+Look at the emblem — wings.
 Look at the name.
 Genesis.
 The beginning.
 The first book of the Bible.
-The place where God created.
+The place where Christ created.
 Where He breathed life into man.
 Where the serpent first took a bite.
 Where the whole story started.

 The world calls it branding.

-But the Name and the Wings together tell the story of the Beginning — and nobody in that boardroom had to open a Bible to arrive at it.
+But the Name and the Wings together tell the story of the Beginning — whether they knew what they were echoing or not.
 Because the Architect was already in them before they ever sat down at the table.

 He has been preaching from the parking lot the whole time.